ezramizrahi/next-cypress-demo/README.md

-A Next.js app with Cypress for end-to-end testing.
+A Next.js app deployed with Vercel using Cypress for end-to-end testing.
 [Visit the live app here](https://next-cypress-demo.vercel.app/)

 ## TODO
 - update app